gpbl/react-day-picker/docs/docs/modifiers.md

   - /Modifiers.html
 ---

-_Day modifiers_ change the aspect of the day cells and allow you to customize the interaction with the calendar.
-When a modifier matches a specific day, its day cells receive a modifier CSS class, and its name is passed down to the event handlers.
+With _modifiers_ you change the aspect of the day cells and customize the interaction with the calendar.

+When a modifier matches a specific day, its day cells receive a modifier CSS class (as in [BEM-like syntax](https://css-tricks.com/bem-101/)), and its name is passed down to the event handlers.

-## Type of modifier matchers
+## Type of modifiers

-The value of a modifier can be either:
+A modifier can be either:

 - **a `Date` object**, to match a specific day
 - **a `range` object** with `from` and `to` keys, to match a range of days: